alarm-redist/fifty-states/analyses/TX_cd_2020/doc_TX_cd_2020.md

 * Dallas–Fort Worth–Arlington: Collin, Dallas, Denton, Ellis, Hunt,
 Kaufman, Rockwall, Johnson, Parker, Tarrant, Wise.

-These simulations run the SMC algorithm within each cluster.
+These simulations run the SMC algorithm within each cluster with a 0.25% population tolerance.
 Because each cluster will have leftover population, we apply an additional constraint that incentivizes leaving any unassigned areas on the edge of these clusters to avoid discontiguities.